 How will new technologies help us survive and thrive in the face of climate change?

-Meet the Innovators Under 35This year's list will be revealed in August 2017
+Meet the Innovators Under 35This year's list is now live on www.technologyreview.com

 MIT Technology Review events consistently attract senior-level business and technology decision makers who drive the global innovation economy.

 Technology and business leaders driving the new global economy

 Group Leader, Broad Institute of MIT and Harvard

 2017 Innovator Under 35: Working to improve cancer diagnosis and treatmentViktor Adalsteinsson is a group leader at the Broad Institute of MIT and Harvard, where he leads the Blood Biopsy Team, a multi-institutional collaboration to profile cancer genomes directly from blood samples.
 The Blood Biopsy Team includes scientists, engineers, oncologists, and computational biologists spanning his lab and others at Broad, MIT, Dana-Farber, MGH, and beyond.
 The goal of their research is to identify mechanisms of response and resistance to therapy, enable routine monitoring of patients with cancer, and someday provide a mechanism for early detection.
 Adalsteinsson holds a PhD in chemical engineering from MIT, where he developed novel approaches for functional and genomic profiling of single cells in cancer.
 He joined the Broad Institute as a research affiliate during his doctoral studies.